betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 ### Community engagement as a limit to project growth?

-I am a scientist who develops software, and I regularly meet with others
-in my field (geophysics) to improve their software development processes.
-During my work I have frequently noticed that some software project members have valuable scientific ideas and follow best practices for software design, yet never attract a sufficient user base to establish themselves.
+I am a scientist who develops software, and I regularly meet with others in my field (geophysics) to improve their software development processes.
+During my work, I have frequently noticed that some software project members have valuable scientific ideas and follow best practices for software design, yet never attract a sufficient user base to establish themselves.
-%GAIL - not sure wheat you mean by "establish themselves" - I guess "as a thriving community" but that seems repetitious Other projects follow only rudimentary policies yet develop into large and thriving communities.
+(%GAIL asks- not sure wheat you mean by "establish themselves" - I guess "as a thriving community" but that seems repetitious)
+Other projects
+follow only rudimentary policies yet develop into large and thriving communities.
 What do these projects do differently, and is there a "correct"